DataBeeGood/xapi-profiles/README.md

 # xapi-profiles
-This is a companion specification to the core xAPI Specification that addresses the structure and supporting services for xAPI Profiles.
+This is a specification that addresses the structure and supporting services for xAPI Profiles.
+An xAPI Profile is the human and/or machine-readable documentation used when implementing xAPI in a particular context.

-A profile is the human and/or machine-readable documentation of application-specific concepts, statement patterns, extensions, and statement templates used when implementing xAPI in a particular context.
-In a nutshell, a profile documents the vocabulary concepts, extensions, statement templates, and patterns that are required for xAPI to be implemented consistently for a specific use case.
-A profile empowers designers and developers to establish a controlled, domain-specific vocabulary and determine what data should be captured/stored and reported on.
-In other words, a profile really is the blueprint for a successful, semantically interoperable xAPI implementation.

-This Github repository contains the xAPI Profiles Specification. [xAPI](https://github.com/adlnet/xAPI-Spec) is a learning technologies interoperability specification that describes communication about learner activity and experiences between technologies.
-The xAPI Profiles Specification stands as a companion to xAPI, and is divided into three documents:
+This Github repository contains the [xAPI Profiles Specification](https://github.com/adlnet/xapi-profiles), which stands as a companion specification to the core xAPI Specification.
+The core [xAPI Specification](https://github.com/adlnet/xAPI-Spec) is a learning technologies interoperability specification, which describes learner activity and experiences in a manner that allows sharing and analysis across different systems and contexts, wherever xAPI has been implemented.

+In order to handle specialized Use Cases efficiently and minimize the problem of vocabulary confusion across learning domains, customized xAPI Profiles have become an essential companion for designers and developers.
+Each xAPI Profile documents a domain-specific vocabulary and statement template, which controls descriptive data generation and enhances meaningful analytical reporting for learning activities within a particular domain.
+In other words, xAPI Profiles are blueprints for a successful, semantically interoperable xAPI implementation.

+The xAPI Profiles Specification is divided into three documents:

 * Part One: [About xAPI Profiles](./xapi-profiles-about.md)
 * Part Two: [xAPI Profiles Structure](./xapi-profiles-structure.md)